Rockkley/PyQt6-Interface-example/README.md

-# PyQt6-Interface-example
+# PyQt6-Interface-example NO QtDesigner
-My example of using PyQt6 for creating user interface
+My example of using PyQt6 for creating user interface without using QtDesigner